Six decadent layers of Oreo cake, Oreo buttercream, and a dark chocolate ganache. Perfect for the cookies and cream lover in your life!

 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.

 - Place one layer of cake on a cake stand or serving dish.
-Top with about 2/3 cup buttercream and sprinkle with chopped Oreos.
+Top with about 2/3 cup Oreo buttercream and sprinkle with chopped Oreos.
 Repeat with remaining layers.
-Frost and smooth the outside.
-Add additional Oreo cookie crumbs along the bottom and top if desired.
+Do a think crumb coat all over the cake and chill for 20mins.

 ** The buttercream may look like it's curdled at some point.
 Keep mixing until it is completely smooth.